 I was on my way home from work.
 Traveling the same two-lane highway I always traveled.
 Listening to some audio book about ‘Inner Peace.’

-In my mirror I noticed a car weaving around the slowed traffic behind me-displaying no regard for the other drivers trying to survive their journey.
+In my mirror I noticed a car weaving around the slowed traffic behind me; displaying no regard for the other drivers trying to survive their journey.
 There was always someone trying to get ahead by doing this, and it always got under my skin.
 He was getting closer and closer.
 What this driver was doing was wrong, everyone knew it, but no one stopped him.

-I vividly recall thinking that I’d have to be the one to teach this ‘A-hole’ a lesson.
+I vividly recall thinking that I’d have to be the one to teach this A-hole a lesson.

-This would be fun!
+—This would be fun!

-As the car approached, I matched speed with the person next to me.
-Phase one of a three stage “F-U.”
+As the car approached, I matched speed with the person next to me: Phase one of a three stage “F-U.”

 By doing so I blocked this punk from weaving around us.
 A very common tactic taught to me by my father years prior.

 In no time, the driver was right behind me.
 He successfully got on the ass end of my car but had nowhere to go.
 Of course, I just played dumb and carefully maintained my speed with the car alongside.
-He got closer and closer, eventually laying on the horn once he realized I was purposely blocking him.
+He got closer and closer, eventually laying on his horn once he realized I was purposely blocking him.

 With a smirk, I moved to stage two.

-With a smile, and smelling success, I progressed to the final stage, stage three- The Icing On The Cake!
+With a smile, and smelling success, I progressed to the final stage; stage three: The Icing on The Cake.

 I could not help but stare in my mirror and admire the anger that his man was now experiencing.

 In the midst of admiring my victory I did not see the traffic stop in front of me.

 I hit the car in front of me, and as a result was hit by the man from behind.
-Traffic stopped, and I was about to encounter the man who I had just told to…well, you know.
+Traffic stopped, and I was about to encounter the man who I had just told to…well, you know….

-This would not be good!
+—This would not be good.

-Like me, I saw that he felt shame as other drivers who had watched us act like idiots were now blaming him and I for the accident that stopped traffic.
-Rather than pointing fingers, both of us recognized our roles in the predicament we were now in.
-Putting on our big boy pants, we took responsibility-together.
+Like me, I saw that he felt shame as other drivers who had watched the two of us act like idiots were now blaming him and I for the accident that stopped traffic.
+Rather than pointing fingers at each other, both of us recognized our roles in the predicament we were in.

 The lesson I learned that day I try not to forget: We had a lot more in common than we knew when we were just two A-Holes trying to get to our destination.

 Today I want you to think about what happens when tragedy occurs.
 Is chaos and selfish behavior inevitable in these instances?
 Or, can we use these difficult and trying times as opportunities to come together and unite with compassionate hearts?

 Maybe, once again, you think all of this is just a bunch of bullshit.
-Maybe you are currently experiencing a severe case of the ‘Fuck-It’s,’ and refuse to see the world through my eyes.
+Maybe you are currently experiencing a severe case of the “F***-It’s,” and refuse to see the world through my eyes.